helium/HIP/0051-helium-dao.md

 *DNT Issuance*

-Each DNP DAO then **submits the entire amount of HNT into its bonding curve** in order to mint new DNT for Hotspots and Validators participating in data transfer and Proof-of-Coverage.
+Each DNP DAO then **submits the entire amount of HNT into its Programmatic Treasury** in order to mint new DNT for Hotspots and Validators participating in data transfer and Proof-of-Coverage.

-In a given epoch, if the DNP Hotspots were to receive some amount of HNT from the Helium DAO, the DNP subDAO multi-signature wallet distributes a **corresponding amount of newly minted DNT of equal market value** as per the bonding curve to the Hotspots in its network based on its mining rules.
+In a given epoch, if the DNP Hotspots were to receive some amount of HNT from the Helium DAO, the DNP subDAO multi-signature wallet distributes a **corresponding amount of newly minted DNT of equal market value** as per the Programmatic Treasury to the Hotspots in its network based on its mining rules.

-*Note that all new issuance in the DNP bonding curve through HNT emissions are distributed to Hotspots and Validators.
-External capital entering or exiting the bonding curve does not post any liquidity risk to DNP devices.*
+*Note that all new issuance in the DNP Programmatic Treasury through HNT emissions are distributed to Hotspots and Validators.*

 *DNT Issuance*

-If a given address wishes to redeem their DNT, they can **“sell” against the bonding curve** to receive the market rate of underlying HNT.
+If a given address wishes to redeem their DNT, they can **“sell” against the Programmatic Treasury** to receive the market rate of underlying HNT.

 The transaction involves sending the required amount of DNT tokens to a **burn address**, and receiving the determined amount of HNT tokens from the **DNP subDAO multi-signature wallet**.

-The address **relays the message of the sale to the set of DNP Validators**, which then adjust the position of the bonding curve in the following epoch after adjusting for all other sales and any new issuance.
+The address **relays the message of the sale to the set of DNP Validators**, which then adjust the position of the Programmatic Treasury in the following epoch after adjusting for all other sales and any new issuance.

 *Transaction Fee*

-A DNP **subDAO governed transaction fee** is placed on issuance and redemption of DNT tokens on the bonding curve.
+A DNP **subDAO governed transaction fee** is placed on redemption of DNT tokens on the Programmatic Treasury.
 This fee is charged in HNT and we suggest starting it at 0.3% of all transactions.
-This HNT fee is immediately submitted to the DNT bonding curve.
+This HNT fee is immediately submitted to the DNT Programmatic Treasury.

-For example in a given epoch, if the 5G bonding curve had trading volume of 100,000 HNT and brought in 300 HNT worth of transaction fees, that 300 HNT is resubmitted to the curve increasing the price of DNT according to the equation.
+For example in a given epoch, if the 5G Programmatic Treasury had trading volume of 100,000 HNT and brought in 300 HNT worth of transaction fees, that 300 HNT is resubmitted to the Treasury increasing the price of DNT according to the equation.

 ## *Fair-Launch Mechanism*

-The bonding curve mechanism is susceptible to bot frontrunning.
+The Programmatic Treasury mechanism is susceptible to bot frontrunning.
 We borrow from [Strata protocol’s fair launch mechanism][strata] to ensure that early participants in any DNP DAO are protected from this attack vector.